This website uses cookies

 • the feedback is unambiguous

-Unwritten rules are fragile because the requirement is only represented in our memory.
+Unwritten rules are fragile because the requirement is only present in our memory.

 Written guidance is somewhat stronger because the requirement is externalized.
 But it can still be skipped, outdated, or contradicted without anyone knowing.